realshaunoneill/realshaunoneill/GEN.md

 <li><a href="https://github.com/realshaunoneill/FakeSocial">Fake Social</a> - Fake social media login's for the purpose of educating people to spot the differences! 🔥  - 4⭐️</li>
 </ul>
 <blockquote>
-<p>I tend to pick up a lot of projects as time passes, so this list is not exhaustive! :sweat_smile:<br>
+<p>I tend to pick up a lot of projects as time passes, so this list is not exhaustive! 😅<br>
 You can see more by exploring <a href="https://github.com/realshaunoneill/repositories">my repositories</a></p>
 </blockquote>
 <h2>👀 Quick Statistics</h2>